Excepted service: Office of Personnel Management schedules

 Schedules A and B were created by the Pendleton Civil Service Reform Act of 1883, Schedule C was created in 1956, and Schedule D was created in 2012.
 Schedule E was created in 2018.
-Schedule F was created in October 2020 and repealed in January 2021.
+Schedule F was created in October 2020 and repealed in January 2021, and was reinstated in January 2025.

 Other hiring authorities

 Several excepted service hiring authorities are not classified into the OPM schedules.
 Some of the more prevalent include: